zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

-# Configuring Plugins via text
+# Configuring Plugins via YAML

 The set of lifecycle hooks (plugins) that are used by the Inference Gateway (IGW) is determined by how it is configured.
-The IGW can be configured in several ways, either by code or via text.
+The IGW is primarily configured via a configuration file.

-If configured by code either a set of predetermined environment variables must be used or one must fork the IGW and change code.

-A simpler way to congigure the IGW is to use a text based configuration.
-This text is in YAML format and can either be in a file or specified in-line as a parameter.
+The YAML file can either be specified as a path to a file or in-line as a parameter.
 The configuration defines the set of plugins to be instantiated along with their parameters.
-Each plugin can also be given a name, enabling the same plugin type to be instantiated multiple times, if needed.
+Each plugin can also be given a name, enabling the same plugin type to be instantiated multiple times, if needed (such as when configuring multiple scheduling profiles).

 Also defined is a set of SchedulingProfiles, which determine the set of plugins to be used when scheduling a request.
-If one is not defailed, a default one names `default` will be added and will reference all of the instantiated plugins.
+If no scheduling profile is specified, a default profile, named `default` will be added and will reference all of the instantiated plugins.

 The set of plugins instantiated can include a Profile Handler, which determines which SchedulingProfiles